dinoperovic/djangocms-skeletor/README.md

 python manage.py migrate
 ```

 This project assumes use of [Webpack](https://webpack.js.org/) to bundle and manage your static files.
-To start watching static files with Webpack along with Django development server you can use [Honcho](https://github.com/nickstenning/honcho) wich is already installed.
+To start watching static files with Webpack along with Django development server you can use [Honcho](https://github.com/nickstenning/honcho) which is already installed.
 Simply run:

 ```bash
 honcho start
 ```

+Both **Django** and **Webpack** development servers are configured to run without local host restrictions, which means you can immediately access your site with other devices on the same local network by navigating to `http://<local_ip_address>:8000`.

 ## Configuration